parkma99/reviewC/Readme.md

-# Review C
+# review C

-review C by write exercise in "Learn C The Hard Way"
+review C by writing exercises in "Learn C The Hard Way"